-This magazine's paper barely passed the cutting and pasting grade.
-The flimsy paper is not ideal for collage.
-Despite the technical flaws, this magazine had some unusual imagery.
-As a travel magazine the landscapes and seascapes provided a fresh perspective to collage subject matter.
-The series feels unified due to the use of greens in all of the collages; each set in some sort of natural environment.
+This magazine's flimsy paper is not ideal for collage.
+Despite the technical flaws, it had some unusual imagery.
+As a travel magazine, the landscapes and seascapes provided a fresh perspective.
+The series feels unified due to the green and blue colors; each set in some sort of natural environment.
 There is a deeper feeling to these collage due to the potential for story telling or displaying words to push that feeling further at the viewer.
-Composition wise there are two collages in this series that are epic fails; failing to meet the minimum standard approval rating.
+Composition wise there are two collages in this series that are epic fails.

 First, the 'think' collage is a mess of ideas and lacks any coherent flow or design.
 In my view an epic fail.
 There are just too many elements foisted upon its viewer.
 Sometimes less is more; can't be overstated.

 The second fail is the Australian collage, a lame attempt at symbolism; the barbequed meat representing the wild fires that have recently rampaged this country.
 A weak composition with too many elements that really do not lead in any particular fashion.
 A twisted idea, not to mention in poor taste.
 It missed the mark.